CAMP KFIR FAQ

 All age groups go on at least one weekly trip.
 Our older age groups have additional trips as well as night activities dispersed throughout the summer.

 Ninja Lounge, Rapids Water Park, Sunsplash Water Park, Busch Gardens (Teen and upper Shachal overnight), Universal (Teen and upper Shachal overnight), Sky Zone, Planet Air Sports, Dave and Busters, Boating, Calypso Bay Waterpark, Ice Skating, Bowling and much much more…..

 All trips are designed to be age appropriate.
 Camp Kfir prides itself on exceeding our campers expectations at every corner.

 Who will be providing security for camp this summer?

-BMA’s School’s security team-Airborne Security will be providing security for us this summer.
+BMA’s security team will be providing daily security for us this summer.